samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 `coLunacyDNS` is feature complete and being made stable.

 I am currently in the process of making `coLunacyDNS` a stable and fully tested DNS server.
-Test coverage is currently, as of this edit to README.md, at 92.73%.
+Test coverage is currently, as of coLunacyDNS 1.0.008, at 100%.

+Note: Some blocks of code, sanity tests to make sure we’re not in a corner case which can not be readily replicated, have been removed from the testing code via `#ifdef`.
+Read sqa/README.md for details.